 It’s also vital to get away from your phone when it’s time to sleep.
 Many people use their phone as their alarm, so having it off or in a different room may not be feasible.
 However, you can still turn on Do Not Disturb or even Airplane Mode.
 That way, your phone cannot interrupt your sleep.

 Eliminate Other Work and Sleep Distractions

 Of course, your phone isn’t the only distraction in your house.
-Kids, partners, parents, TVs, and other noise sources can all keep you from your optimal productivity.
+Kids, partners, parents, TVs in the bedroom or even outside of it, and other noise sources can all keep you from your optimal productivity.
 This is why it’s so vital to have a work sanctuary in your home.